 Architects: Bora Architecture & Interiors; Colloqate Design

-Size and location: A new, two-story 21,000 square foot library on the existing site
+Size and location: Adding 6,000 square feet on existing site

-Timeline: Closing for construction December 5, 2022; scheduled to reopen summer 2024
+Timeline: Closed for construction on December 23, 2022 scheduled to reopen summer 2024

-While Holgate Library is closed for construction, Multnomah County libraries will be providing services in our service languages in the areas most affected by lack of access.
-Find your nearest library location and other service updates.
+While Midland Library is closed for construction, Multnomah County libraries will be providing services in our service languages in the areas most affected by lack of access.
+Find your nearest library location and other services.

-Gifts to The Library Foundation will support an interactive early learning space, a mobile creative learning lab and study space for teens at Holgate Library.
+Gifts to The Library Foundation will support an interactive early learning space, a mobile creative learning lab, study space for teens, and a secure outdoor space for families at Midland Library.

 - Large play and learning space for children and families.